Findings in a new study indicate that the endocannabinoid system plays an instrumental role in maintaining the immunological health of the gut.

 “If the epidemiological data shows a significant change [since adult use marijuana was legalized in 2012], that would make a testable case that anandamide or other cannabinoids could be used as therapeutic drugs to treat certain disorders of the stomach, pancreas, intestines and colon,” he said.

 Previous studies have found the endocannabinoid system responsible for regulating the immune system.
 Others indicate that modulating the endocannabinoid system through the administering of cannabis and its cannabinoids returns the immune system to homeostasis and effectively reduces inflammation.
-Two major cannabinoids found in cannabis – tetrahydrocannabinol (THC) and cannabidiol (CBD) – have shown to interact with the cannabinoid receptors that are located in the brain to regulate inflammation.

 “This allows you to imagine ways the immune system and the brain might talk to each other.
 They share a common language,” said Srivastava.